Paradise parrot

 The paradise parrot (Psephotellus pulcherrimus) is an extinct species of colourful medium-sized parrot native to the grassy woodlands extending across the Queensland and New South Wales border area of eastern Australia.
-Once moderately common within its fairly restricted range, the last live bird was seen in 1927.
-Extensive and sustained searches in the years since then have failed to produce any reliable evidence of it, and it is the only Australian parrot recorded as disappearing and presumed extinct.
+Once moderately common within its fairly restricted range, it became extinct in 1927.

 Description

 The plumage was extraordinarily colourful, even by parrot standards, a mixture of turquoise, aqua, scarlet, black and brown.
 The tail was almost the same length as the body, unusual for a bird that, although a rapid flyer, spent almost all of its time on the ground.